 A great source for chips at a better price than the grocery store is https://thrivemarket.com.
 I get lots of stuff here, from food items to detergent!
 They have great deals!
 They also have Paleo Wraps.
 Great alternative to tortillas.
 We steer clear of corn tortillas since, frequently, they are made with some flour and also because corn is so genetically modified and just not “natural” anymore.
 Very hard to digest!
 (Watch out for mixes that include corn products!)

 On the subject of dairy...
 We avoid that, too.
-It's usually not good for Celiac or NCGS since your gut reads the casein the same way it does the glutein.
+It's usually not good for Celiac or NCGS since your gut reacts to the casein the same way it does the glutein.
 There are some acceptable alternatives like almond cheese and almond cream cheese.
 But when we crave a little ice cream, we love Nada Moo!
 Lots of great flavors, not a ton of sugar and really yummy!

 There’s also lots of chatter about digestive enzymes and “why can’t you just take a pill?”.
 There is no FDA approved enzyme for celiac.
 There is a pill called Gluten Digest that Harrison and Jimmy take if they have eaten out and feel like they may have gotten glutentated.
-But it just soften the affects of gluten and casein (dairy).
+But it just softens the affects of gluten and casein (dairy).
 They don’t break down every molecule that adds to the inflammation and effects of gluten on the gut.
 And the pill doesn’t give you permission to just indulge and reverse the affects later.
 It’s for very small amounts of accidental contamination.
 Hopefully, it won’t be long til another enzyme is available!

 Even though it's healthiest and safest to stick with food from the ground, occasionally you have to treat yourself.
 What are some good gluten free products that you have tried?